Shravana (month): Pola

 Pola is a festival celebrated in parts of Maharashtra.
 It is a thanksgiving festival celebrated to honor the oxen, which had helped with the farming activities.

 Others

 On the Ekadashi (11th day) thithi, Vaishnavas in parts of Gujarat and Rajasthan celebrate the birth of Pushti marga, the path of grace.
 Vallabhacharya offered a sacred thread (pavitra soothan) to god Krishna on this day.
 To commemorate this, divine threads are offered to devotees on the day.
 On the Dwitiya thithi, Raghavendra Swami Punyathithi is observed, which commemorates the day when Hindu saint Raghavendra Tirtha, who advocated Madhvacharya's Dvaita philosophy, achieved moksha in 1671 CE.

 Yatras

-The annual Kanwar Yatra is held during the month, when devotees of Shivas known as Kanwarias travel by foot to various Hindu pilgrimage places such as Haridwar, Gaumukh and Gangotri in Uttarakhand to fetch holy waters from the Ganges.
-During Shravani mela, thousands of pilgrims walk about 100 km, carrying water, from the Ganges from Sultanganj in Bihar to Deoghar in Jharkhand.
+The annual Kanwar Yatra is held during the month.
+Primarily practiced in the Indo-Gangetic plains, devotees of Shiva, known as Kanwarias, travel by foot carrying holy water from the Ganges to various Hindu pilgrimage places such as Haridwar, Gaumukh, and Gangotri.
+During the Shravani mela, thousands of pilgrims walk about 100 km, carrying the Ganges water from Sultanganj to Deoghar.